-Halle Arbaugh is a writer based in Los Angeles.
-She holds a B.A. in English with an emphasis on Creative Writing from the University of Southern California, where she also studied screenwriting and film studies at the USC School of Cinematic Arts.
+Halle Sparrow Arbaugh is a writer.
 She is working on an original TV series with Big Beach, as well as a novel and a work of creative non-fiction.
-Her short stories and poems have been published by and included in anthologies from Random House, Highlights Magazine, Figment, Her Daily, and others.
+Her work has been published by and included in anthologies from Penguin Random House, Heinemann, Highlights' Spider Magazine, Figment, Her Daily, and others.
+She holds a B.A. in English with an emphasis on Creative Writing from the University of Southern California.

 Writing awards and recognitions have included: